amoakodomson25/School-Grading-System/README.md

 3. If a student satisfy either Requirement 1 or Requirement.
 2 and have paid their fees in full (where fee is 100), they are issued with a certificate.

 4. A student is deemed to have failed if he/she does not meet Requirement.
-1 or Requirement.
+1 and Requirement.
 2

 5. However, your program must inform a student which component he/ she passed/failed.